 Who Needs to Tuck The Pelvis?

-The most prevalent pattern the I see is people who stand with their feet turned out and their thighs leaning forward which often pulls the pelvis into a tucked position.
+The most prevalent pattern I see is people who stand with their feet turned out and their thighs leaning forward, often pulling the pelvis into a tucked position.

-So, to return to the question at the top—who needs to tuck the pelvis? – the simple answer is people who are pigeon toed, which means their feet have a natural tendency to turn in.
+So, to return to the question at the top—who needs to tuck the pelvis? – the simple answer is people who are pigeon-toed, meaning their feet have a natural tendency to turn in.

 If your feet and therefore your legs tend to rotate inwardly it can easily put your pelvis into too great of an anterior tilt.